 To expect Zuckerberg to monitor Facebook and control what people say on it.
 That's crazy.
 Can't be done.
 Journalism acts like there's some answer to this.
 They don't have any answers.
 There aren't any answers to it.
 It's going to have its own problems.

-Guy Kawasaki: I want to know you, David Winer, how you do your best and deepest thinking.
+Guy Kawasaki: I want to know you, Dave Winer, how you do your best and deepest thinking.

 And when I come back, I will know what to do.
 And I almost always do because there's a lot of thinking that you do.
 There's the conscious part of who you are and that's, like, when you're doing stuff, right?
 And then there's the subconscious, which is, like, always working.
 It's always processing.
 It's always doing whatever it does.